 The AAMC has described the topics within the Biological and Biochemical Foundations of Living Systems section of the MCAT.
 These topics are subdivided into three Foundational Concepts, each of which has several sub-categories.

-You can also visit the AAMC site to learn more about the MCAT Blueprint.
+You can also visit the AAMC site to learn more about the construction of the MCAT.

 MCAT Biology: Foundational Topics